 ?filter()to find at least two corresponding packages.
 How could you call the corresponding

-# provided that dplyr has been loaded by library(tidyverse) # as part of the tidyverse packages vs. library(dplyr) # load only the dplyr package # shows that dplyr and stats define this command ?filter # Calling commands from installed packages: ::filter() # would call the filter() command of dplyr dplyr::filter() # would call the filter() command of statsstats
+# provided that dplyr has been loaded by library(tidyverse) # as part of the tidyverse packages vs. library(dplyr) # load only the dplyr package ?filter # shows that dplyr and stats define this command # Calling commands from installed packages: dplyr::filter() # would call the filter() command of dplyr stats::filter() # would call the filter() command of stats

 Note: When loading a package, any conflicts with pre-loaded objects are displayed in the Console (as “masked” objects).
 For instance, when starting R and then only loading the dplyr package, we see that it re-defines several objects from R’s base and stats packages.